 - Mixture experiments: Experiments in which the variables are expressed as proportions of the whole and sum to 1.0.

-- Optimization: Involves finding the treatment combinations that give the most desired response.
+- Optimization: This involves finding the treatment combinations that give the most desired response.
 Optimization can be “maximization” (as, for example, in the case of product yield) or “minimization” (in the case of impurities).

 - Outer array: In a Taguchi-style fractional factorial experiment, these are the factors that cannot be controlled in a process.